Control Data Corporation: Commercial Credit Corporation

-In 1968, Commercial Credit Corporation was the target of a hostile takeover by Loews Inc. Loews had acquired nearly 10% of CCC, which it intended to break up on acquisition.
+In 1968, Commercial Credit Corporation (CCC) became the target of a hostile takeover by Loews Inc. Loews had acquired nearly 10% of CCC stock, which it intended to break up on acquisition.
 To avoid the takeover, CCC forged a deal with CDC lending them the money to purchase control in CCC instead, and "That is how a computer company came to own a fleet of fishing boats in the Chesapeake Bay."
-By the 1980s, Control Data entered an unstable period, which resulted in the company liquidating many of their assets.
-In 1986, Sandy Weill convinced the Control Data management to spin off their Commercial Credit subsidiary to prevent the company's potential liquidation.
+By the 1980s, CDC need to sell many of their assets.
+In 1986 the banker, Sandy Weill convinced the CDC management to spin off their Commercial Credit subsidiary to prevent CDC's potential liquidation.
 Over a period of years, Weill used Commercial Credit to build an empire that became Citigroup.
 In 1999, Commercial Credit was renamed CitiFinancial, and in 2011, the full-service network of US CitiFinancial branches were renamed OneMain Financial.

 Ticketron

-In 1969, Control Data acquired 51% of Ticketron for $3.9 million from Cemp Investments.
+In 1969, CDC acquired a 51% interest in Ticketron for $3.9 million from Cemp Investments.
 In 1970, Ticketron became the sole computerized ticketing provider in the United States.
-In 1973, Control Data increased the size of its investment.

-Ticketron also provided ticketing terminals and back-end infrastructure for parimutuel betting, and provided similar services for a number of US lotteries, including those in New York, Illinois, Pennsylvania, Delaware, Washington and Maryland.
+Ticketron also provided ticketing terminals and back-end infrastructure for parimutuel betting.
+The division provided similar services for a number of US lotteries, including those in New York, Illinois, Pennsylvania, Delaware, Washington and Maryland.In 1973, CDC increased its investment in Ticketron.
+By the mid 1980s, Ticketron was CDC's most profitable business, with revenue of $120 million.

-By the mid 1980s, Ticketron was CDC's most profitable business with revenue of $120 million and CDC, which was loss-making at the time, considered selling the business.
-In 1990 the majority of Ticketron's assets and business, with the exception of a small antitrust carve-out for Broadway's "Telecharge" business-unit, were bought by The Carlyle Group who sold it the following year to rival Ticketmaster.